Piano Trio, Op. 97 (Beethoven)

-The Piano Trio in B-flat major, Op.
+The Piano Trio in B♭ major, Op.
 97, by Ludwig van Beethoven is a piano trio completed in 1811.
 It is commonly referred to as the Archduke Trio, because it was dedicated to Archduke Rudolph of Austria, the youngest of twelve children of Leopold II, Holy Roman Emperor.
 Rudolf was an amateur pianist and a patron, friend, and composition student of Beethoven.
 Beethoven dedicated about a dozen compositions to him.

 The Archduke Trio was written late in Beethoven's so-called "middle period".
 He sketched out the draft for it in the summer of 1810 and completed the composition in March 1811.
 It follows the traditional four movement structure with sonata form in the first and rondo sonata form in the last movement.
 It also allows for a more prominent part for the piano than previous compositions.

-Historical Context
+History

 The Archduke Trio came to fruition just months after a highly successful premiere of his Battle Symphony (Wellingtons Sieg, Op.
 91).
 Though the relationship between Beethoven and Archduke Rudolf had its challenges, Beethoven was indebted to him for his unwavering financial support, on which account Beethoven continued to dedicate works to him.
 In this work, Beethoven increases the independence of the piano's role in relation to the violin and cello and in comparison with his earlier piano trios.

 There is much debate over the amount of time Beethoven dedicated to composing the Archduke Trio, though an earlier autograph from March 1811 could prove that it was composed in only three weeks' time.
 At this time, Beethoven was experiencing great success with his compositions and pitting publishers against each other.
 He may have been considering marriage according to personal correspondence via letters.
 Beethoven also wrote personally to Archduke Rudolf with the newly composed trio to have it copied within the archduke's palace out of fear that it would be stolen.
 This was a frequent transaction between the two and resulted in the archduke establishing a library of all of Beethoven's compositions with manuscript copies for preservation.